Political Science 001 - The Government of the United States » Fall 2021 » Chapter 9 and 10 Quiz

 What is required for Congress to override a presidential veto?

-two-thirds of both houses of Congress
+B. three-fourths of both houses of Congress

-three-fourths of both houses of Congress
+C. two-thirds of both houses of Congress

-a majority of both houses of Congress
+D. a unanimous vote of both houses of Congress

 Question #18